-- Water meters 1" or smaller: test per manufacturer's recommendations. - Automatic Meter Reading (AMR) registers and brass meter bodies will be replaced system wide every 7 to 10 years.
+- Water meters 1" or smaller: test per manufacturer's recommendations. - Automatic Meter Infrastructure (AMI) registers and meter bodies will be replaced system wide every 10 - 15 years.

 Zero consumption accounts will be checked monthly to see if water is actually being used and not recorded.
 In addition, the meters will be checked for proper sizing for all new installations and during reconnections.
-The CoLV plans to continue to change out its AMR water meters every 7 to 10 years.
-The last CoLV water service area meter replacement program was completed in 2013.
+The CoLV successfully completed the conversion from an AMR to an AMI metering system.
+This project was completed in January of 2022. .